Dingersrun/Copy-number-normalization/Codex2.md

 #### Running Codex2 in R to detect copy number for each sample
 1, Codex2 does not support the mode of using samples as negative control if there is only 1 control/normal sample in `R`
-2, Codex2 performs the best when one has matched tumor and normal/control samples in `bash` 3, performing differential anlaysis
+2, Codex2 performs the best when one has matched tumor and normal/control samples in `bash`
+3, performing differential analysis

 ##### Run Codex2 in `r`
 ```r